cmedved/picat/README.md

 * sudo vi /etc/hostname
 * passwd

+You may also want to edit the system timezone to your local time with sudo raspi-config.

 ## OLED Bonnet
 Note: The OLED bonnet uses the following GPIO pins (not physical pin numbers)
 * GPIO 5 = ButtonA